Has Disney put the worst of the pandemic behind it? | Business

 Has Disney put the worst of the pandemic behind it?

-Walt Disney Co's rapidly growing streaming video business and a partial recovery at its theme parks gave investors fresh hope on Thursday that the entertainment company had put the worst of the coronavirus pandemic behind it.
+Walt Disney Co's rapidly growing streaming video business and a partial recovery at its theme parks gave investors fresh hope on Thursday that the entertainment company had made it through the worst of the coronavirus pandemic.
 After Disney reported quarterly earnings, its shares jumped 5.6% to $143.12 in after-hours trading.

-While the coronavirus pandemic clobbered the company's theme park and movie studio businesses, its focus on streaming was well timed to consumers being stuck at home, and Disney showed it was able to manage its sparsely attended theme parks with smaller losses than analysts expected.
+While the coronavirus pandemic clobbered the company's theme parks and movie studio, the focus on streaming was well timed to consumers stuck at home, and Disney managed its sparsely attended theme parks with smaller losses than analysts expected.
 "Disney will emerge stronger from this crisis," said Haris Anwar, senior analyst at Investing.com.

-One year after it launched the Disney+ online streaming subscription to compete with Netflix Inc, Disney said the service had signed up 73.7 million subscribers.
+One year after it launched the Disney+ online subscription to compete with Netflix Inc, Disney said the service had signed up 73.7 million subscribers.
 Hulu had 36.6 million customers and ESPN+ had 10.3 million.
 "We are going to continue to ramp up our investment" in streaming, Chief Executive Bob Chapek said on a conference call.
-Disney, which owns ESPN, the Disney Channels and the ABC broadcast network, will favor streaming over traditional TV, he said.

-For the quarter that ended in September, the streaming division lost $580 million, less than the $1.0 billion that analysts expected.
+For the just-ended quarter, the streaming division lost $580 million, less than the $1.0 billion that analysts expected.
 Anwar predicted it would turn a profit ahead of 2024, when the company forecast.
-Disney+ faces a test, however, as a one-year free trial offer for millions of Verizon Communications Inc customers expired on Thursday.
-Disney aims to gain new signups with the release of a "Star Wars" Lego holiday special this month, Pixar movie "Soul" at Christmas, and Marvel series "WandaVision" in January.
+Disney+ faces a test, however, as a one-year free trial offer for Verizon Communications Inc customers expired on Thursday.
+Disney aims to gain new signups with a "Star Wars" Lego holiday special this month, Pixar movie "Soul" at Christmas, and Marvel series "WandaVision" in January.

-VIRUS HURTS MOVIE AND CRUISE BUSINESSES Disney's businesses outside of streaming have been hammered by the global COVID-19 pandemic.
-The outbreak forced the company to close theme parks, suspend cruises and delay movie releases, and it left ESPN without major sports broadcasts.
-Disney said the pandemic reduced profit at its parks units by $2.4 billion.
+VIRUS HURTS MOVIE AND CRUISE BUSINESSES The coronavrius outbreak forced the company to close theme parks, suspend cruises and delay movie releases.
+Disney said the pandemic reduced profit at its parks unit by $2.4 billion.

-"Even with the disruption caused by COVID-19, we’ve been able to effectively manage our businesses while also taking bold, deliberate steps t position our company for greater long-term growth," Chapek said in a statement.
-The parks have started to welcome back visitors and sports leagues have resumed play, though a rise in cases in Europe and the United States threatens that progress.
+"Even with the disruption caused by COVID-19, we’ve been able to effectively manage our businesses while also taking bold, deliberate steps to position our company for greater long-term growth," Chapek said in a statement.
+The parks have started to welcome back visitors, though a rise in cases in Europe and the United States threatens that progress.

-During the quarter that ended in September, most of Disney's theme parks, including its flagship resort in Florida, had reopened but with limited attendance, mask requirements and other safeguards.
+During the quarter, most of Disney's theme parks, including its flagship resort in Florida, had reopened but with limited attendance, mask requirements and other safeguards.
 The parks and consumer products business lost $1.1 billion in operating income, less than analysts expected.
 Disneyland in California has been shut since March, and Disneyland Paris was forced to close for a second time in October as virus cases spiked in France.
-The prospect of a coronavirus vaccine in 2021 could be crucial to the future of the Disney parks.
+The prospect of a coronavirus vaccine in 2021 could be crucial to the parks.

+Even with a vaccine, "it’s still likely to take months and possibly years before business is back to where it once was," Hargreaves Lansdown analyst Nicholas Hyett said.
+Chapek said Florida's Walt Disney World had reduced the number of people who can visit to 35% of normal capacity.
+Thanksgiving week is close to fully reserved, he said.

 - READ MORE ON: